AlexFeeley/RummyAIBot/README.md

 in the terminal.
 My actual command looked like export PYTHONPATH=$PYTHONPATH: /luke/home/PycharmProjects/rummyaibot/ You will have to do something similar although I do not know the exact paths for linux.
-Also, for future notes, pytest only works because we have it such that all of our tests start with the name test.
+Also, for future notes, pytest only works because we havejQ